majkinetor/au/README.md

     Mail with errors sent to meh@gmail.com

-The email attachment is a `$result` object that keeps all the information about each package which happened during update.
-It can be loaded with `Import-CliXml` and inspected.
+The email attachment is a `$info` object that keeps all the information about that particular run, such as what happened to each package during update, how long the operation took etc. It can be loaded with `Import-CliXml result_info.xml` and inspected.

-Take a look at [real life example](https://gist.github.com/majkinetor/181b18886fdd363158064baf817fa2ff).
+Take a look at [real life example](https://gist.github.com/majkinetor/181b18886fdd363158064baf817fa2ff) of the update_all.ps1 script.

-Use the following code in the directory where your `update_all.ps1` script is found to install scheduled task:
+To make a local scheduled task, use the following code in the directory where your `update_all.ps1` script is found to install it:

     $At = '03:00'
     schtasks /create /tn "Update-AUPackages" /tr "powershell -File '$pwd\update_all.ps1'" /sc daily /st $At